adeboyed/portal/README.md

 # Portal
+> Using Docker on the command line seamlessly.

 [![GitHub license](https://img.shields.io/badge/license-Apache-blue.svg)](https://github.com/adeboyed/portal/blob/master/LICENSE)

 `portal` is a command line tool for running commands with no dependencies.
-Instead of installing a language stack, dependencies, libraries and more, use docker containers to run commands as if they were installed on your local machine.
+Instead of installing a language stack, dependencies, libraries and more, you can use docker containers to run commands as if they were installed on your local machine.
 It removes a lot of the bookeeping required to transfer data and files to and from the docker container.

+    portal [COMMAND] [COMMAND OPTIONS]

 ## Example
-Next time you want to want to run a simple

-    portal [COMMAND] [COMMAND OPTIONS]

-e.g. for http-server
+For example, you can format your latex document:

-    portal http-server public
+    portal latexindent report.tex

+Or convert a jpeg to webp:

+    portal webp input_file.jpeg -o output_file.webp

 ## Installation

-Portal requires Python 3+ to run and Docker to be installed.
+Portal requires Python 3+ to run and Docker to be installed and running.

 ### Simple Installation